The Fatal Mallet

 The Fatal Mallet is one of more than a dozen early films that writer/director/comedian Mabel Normand made with Charles Chaplin; Normand, who had written and directed films before Chaplin, mentored the young comedian.

-Synopsis
+Plot

 Three men will fight for the love of a charming girl.
-Charlie (in famous tramp guise) and one other suitor (unusually played by Mack Sennett himself) teams up against the third, and play dirty, throwing bricks and using a mallet.
-However, Charlie double-crosses his partner, thus losing his trust and the girl in the end.
+A Suitor and a Rival Suitor teams up against the third, and play dirty, throwing bricks and using a mallet.
+However, the Suitor double-crosses his partner, thus losing his trust and the girl in the end.